Apollosuny/airdrop-sol-devnet/README.md

 ## How It Works

+### Airdrop Process

 - The tool requests SOL from Solana's devnet faucet
 - When run locally, it makes a single request for 5 SOL
 - When deployed to GitHub Actions, it runs automatically every 8 hours (configured in `.github/workflows/airdrop.yml`)

+### Transfer Process

 - Airdropped SOL can be transferred to other wallets using the `transferSOL.js` script
+- The transfer script automatically sends the maximum amount of SOL in your wallet minus 1 SOL (integer value only)
+- The transfer script uses the `RECIPIENT_ADDRESS` from your `.env` file
+- When deployed to GitHub Actions, transfers run automatically once per day at 12:00 UTC (configured in `.github/workflows/transfer.yml`)